HsiangHung/ML_miniProjects/README.md

-## ML projects using Spark with MLlib with Sklearn in Python
+## ML mini-projects using Spark with MLlib with Sklearn in Python